BLUEPRINT LIBRARY

 Blueprints for creating cloud resources with best practices embedded

-This blueprint creates an AWS CloudWatch Log Group with best practices in mind, such as setting a default retention period of 14 days to prevent unlimited storage costs and optionally enabling encryption using a KMS key for enhanced security.
-It encourages the use of tags for better resource identification and management.
-The blueprint is organized to assist users, including those who may not be cloud infrastructure experts, in configuring essential settings easily.
+This blueprint creates an Azure SQL Server with best practices such as requiring secure administrator credentials, defaulting to version 12.0, and encouraging the use of managed identities for enhanced security.
+It promotes the use of tags for better resource identification and management and organizes variables into logical groups to assist users—including those who may not be cloud infrastructure experts—in configuring essential and advanced settings easily.

 This blueprint creates an AWS Auto Scaling Group with best practices in mind, such as configuring minimum and maximum instance counts for efficient scaling, using private subnets for enhanced security, setting health checks and termination policies with sensible defaults, and encouraging the use of tags for resource identification and management.
 The blueprint is organized into groups to assist users—including those who may not be cloud infrastructure experts—in configuring essential and advanced settings easily.